jorgektch/topcoder-solutions/README.md

 # TopCoder Solutions
-Solutions for TopCoder problems, built with C++ only
+Solutions for TopCoder problems, built with C++ only.

 ## TopCoder
 Topcoder is a crowdsourcing company with an open global community of designers, developers, data scientists, and competitive programmers.